-Is composting as gross as embalming, though?
 In traditional burial, bodies are drained of blood, injected with preservatives, encased in massive wood and metal coffins, then lowered six feet into concrete-lined graves where they ever-so-slowly putrefy.
-Spade's research shows 90,000 tonnes of steel, nine million metres of hardwood and 1.6 million tonnes of concrete get buried every year in the US alone.
+Spade's research shows 90,000 tons of steel, nine million meters of hardwood, and 1.6 million tons of concrete get buried every year in the US alone.
 Cremation is better for the environment, she says, but it still puts a whole bunch of carbon into the atmosphere.

 "To many people, conventional burial makes less and less sense," she tells me.
 In addition to generating "nutrient-rich" gardening soil, Spade's Urban Death Project also addresses an awkward space issue.
 Big cities aren't making new cemeteries, which drives up the cost of plots.
 Composting is as affordable as it gets.

 Spade first started thinking about dying while in architecture school a few years ago.
-At the time, she had two young kids and no religious identity to speak of: "I realized, like everybody else, I was going to die someday," she recalls.
+At the time, she had two young kids and no religious identity to speak of.
+"I realized, like everybody else, I was going to die someday," she recalled.
 "I started to wonder what they'd do with my body when I die."

 Spade says she decided to confront what she sees as a societal fear of decay, researching ways to turn people into soil faster, not slower.

 At first she looked into natural burial—a method that skips the formaldehyde, trades a coffin for light, biodegradable fabric, and places bodies at shallower depths to allow faster decomposition.
 This form of burial is allowed in a few states.
 "It's a beautiful idea, but more appropriate for a rural setting," Spade says.